patfiaux/RELICS/README.md

 ```

 ## Input data format
 RELICS reqires two different files as input.

+1. A **guide information file**, containing information about all the simulated guides (chromosome, start, end, label).
+2. A **counts file**, containing the counts for each guide in each pool.

-One contains only the counts for each guide for each experiment.
+The counts file contains only the counts for each guide for each experiment.
 Column names are necessary but the names do not matter as the user will refer to the columns by number, not by name.

 Example count file: 2 replicates from a FACS experiment.
 Input pools was sorted into high, medium and low expression